brendanhasz/probflow/docs/example_time_to_event.rst

    :width: 90 %
    :align: center

-Some features (like $x_1$) make it more likely that the next purchase will take longer to occur (they make the customer more likely to "churn"), while other features (like $x_0$) make it more likely that the next purchase will happen sooner.
+Some features (like :math:`x_1`) make it more likely that the next purchase will take longer to occur (they make the customer more likely to "churn"), while other features (like :math:`x_0`) make it more likely that the next purchase will happen sooner.

 However, the points in red haven't actually occurred by the time we collect the data to train our model!
-The $y$ values correspond to what the actual time-to-events *would* be, but when fitting the models below, that data is censored - that is, we won't have access to the true $y$ values, we'll just know that the purchase has still not yet occurred after some amount of time.
+The :math:`y` values correspond to what the actual time-to-events *would* be, but when fitting the models below, that data is censored - that is, we won't have access to the true :math:`y` values, we'll just know that the purchase has still not yet occurred after some amount of time.

 Regular Time-to-Event Model